Crimson Cloud Hawthorn

 Crataegus laevigata ‘Crimson Cloud’

-The Crimson Cloud Hawthorn is another great tree to put in your arsenal of small tough colorful landscape varieties.
+The Crimson Cloud Hawthorn tree is another great tree to put in your arsenal of small tough colorful landscape varieties.
 Of greatest significance is the fact that it is the perfect substitute for the very problematic Paul’s Scarlet Hawthorn.
 Do not consider using Paul’s Scarlet unless you want defoliated trees by early August.
 The Crimson Cloud Hawthorn is resistant to the leaf blight that afflicts the Paul’s Scarlet Hawthorn.
 The Crimson Cloud is similar in size and form, and the flowers are equal, if not superior, to the Paul’s Scarlet.
 Although the flowers might be small, they are plentiful and spectacular in color, detail, and fragrance.
 Oh, the fragrance!

 This tree is perfect for a small up-close garden specimen, or tough enough to be a long-lived street tree.
 Beware, however, that plentiful flowers attract plentiful bees for a short period of time.
 The temporary inconvenience (if you believe bees are an inconvenience) is well worth it.